amalog/scratch/use-cases/csv/README.md

 All other predicates are called with two extra arguments: the input from the previous stage (first) and the output for the next stage (second).

-The `csv` predicate knows it's generating rows from a file if its second argument is unbound.
-It knows it's printing rows to a file if its second argument is bound.

 `pipe` processes only the first successful result of the pipeline.
 To run a failure driven loop over all solutions, see `pipe_all`.

 ## pipe_all

 Just like `pipe` but it runs a failure driven loop across all solutions.
-In this example, `csv` iterates rows on backtracking.
+In this example, `csv_read` iterates rows on backtracking.
 We want to process all rows in the file so we must use `pipe_all` instead of `pipe`.

 The predicate itself is deterministic.
 This is conceptually similar to Prolog's `findall/3` predicate.